-Cultivating a savings habit early on allows for a longer time period to reap the benefits from compounding interest.
-If you're part of Generation Z (Gen Z), meaning the generation born in 1997 or later, getting a head start on savings can pay off down the road.
+Cultivating a savings habit early in life allows for a longer time period to reap the benefits from compounding interest.
+Getting a head start on savings can pay off down the road if you're part of Generation Z (Gen Z)—you were born in 1997 or later.
+But ask yourself one important question before you get started: Where should you save your money?

 Save for Short- and Long-Term Goals